04 Jul 2018

 This is the case whether one parent wants the majority of the SPL, whether they want equal amounts, or whether they're adopting.
 For full details on SPL entitlement, visit the Government's page on shared parental leave.

-For support on statutory maternity leave or any related issues, speak to one of our experts on 01455 858 132.
+For support and advice on statutory maternity leave or any related issues, speak to one of our experts today on 01455 858 132.

 Free to Download Employer Resources